Accelerated screening of thermoelectric materials by first-principles computations of electron-phonon scattering: Abstract

 \section{Abstract}

-Accelerated discovery of next-generation materials for thermoelectric energy conversion requires capability for efficient prediction of materials' performance from first-principles, without empirically fitted parameters.
-We introduce a novel simplified approach for computing electronic transport properties, which achieves good accuracy and transferability while greatly reducing complexity and computation cost compared to the existing methods.
-Our first-principles calculations of the electron-phonon coupling tensor demonstrate that the energy dependence of the electron relaxation time varies significantly with chemical composition and carrier concentration, suggesting that it is necessary to go beyond the commonly used approximations to screen and optimize materials' composition, carrier concentration and microstructure.
-We verify the new method using high accuracy computations and validate with experimental data before applying it to screen and discover promising compositions in the space of half-Heusler alloys, technologically relevant for waste heat recovery.
-Using the new tool we discuss the universality of the Wiedemann-Franz law and identify the effective electron mass as the single best general descriptor determining material's performance.
+Recent discovery of new materials for thermoelectric energy conversion is enabled by efficient prediction of materials' performance from first-principles, without empirically fitted parameters.
+The novel simplified approach for computing electronic transport properties is described, which achieves good accuracy and transferability while greatly reducing complexity and computation cost compared to the existing methods.
+The first-principles calculations of the electron-phonon coupling demonstrate that the energy dependence of the electron relaxation time varies significantly with chemical composition and carrier concentration, suggesting that it is necessary to go beyond the commonly used approximations to screen and optimize materials' composition, carrier concentration, and microstructure.
+The new method is verified using high accuracy computations and validated with experimental data before applying it to screen and discover promising compositions in the space of half-Heusler alloys.
+By analyzing data trends the effective electron mass is identified as the single best general descriptor determining material's performance.
+The Lorenz number is computed from first principles and the universality of the Wiedemann-Franz law in thermoelectrics is discussed.